-- When paying variable pay, at least 40 per cent of the variable pay, and at least 60 per cent in the case of larger amounts, must be paid over a period of at least three years, starting one year after the calculation date, with an equal distribution over the years or with an increasing proportion at the end of the period. - That ATP may withhold payment of variable pay if ATP is unable to meet its obligations to its members on the payment date. - That the individual has a duty to repay (clawback) any variable pay received if the variable pay has been paid on the basis of information about performance that can be documented to be incorrect and if the recipients have acted in bad faith.
+- When paying variable pay, at least 40 per cent of the variable pay, and at least 60 per cent in the case of larger amounts, must be paid over a period of at least three years (at least four years for the CEO), starting one year after the calculation date, with an equal distribution over the years or with an increasing proportion at the end of the period. - That ATP can omit paying variable salary if the significant risk taker has participated in or been responsible for a behaviour that has resulted in significant losses for the company or which did not meet the requirement of being appropriate and/or honest. - That ATP may withhold payment of variable pay if ATP is unable to meet its obligations to its members on the payment date. - That the individual has a duty to repay (clawback) any variable pay received if the variable pay has been paid on the basis of information about performance that can be documented to be incorrect and if the recipients have acted in bad faith.